 - gain weight (muscle)

 What’s important, is to actually find out how much you’re eating now.
 This can simply be done by keeping track of your food intake for 2-4 weeks.
+An excellent tool for that is MyFitnessPal.
 Weigh yourself before and after.

 Did you lose weight?
 Then you are not eating enough.
 Did you gain weight?
 Then you are eating too much.
 No change in weight?
 Then you are eating enough (but I’m sure you figured that out by now)

 In all cases it’s handy to calculate your daily caloric intake.
 Simply add up all the calories you’ve consumed and divide them by the days.
 This will give you a daily average.

 Also, by documenting your current eating habits, you can assess more easily what types of changes you need to make, or find out if you were already on the right track.